There are few things better than cornbread in the morning with breakfast or as a side for dinner, but sometimes you don’t have time to hit the store.

 I love cornbread!
 I like it all sorts of ways; with bacon, whole corn, tomatoes, cheese, chiles… just about anything.
-I don’t discriminate between cast iron, casseroles or muffin pans as long as it gets from the pan to my mouth.
+I don’t discriminate between a cast iron skillet, casseroles or muffin pans as long as it gets from the pan to my mouth.

 I’ll be honest, there is no real incentive to making your own.
 The actual mix consists of real ingredients and is accessible on any budget.
 This recipe is more of a backup when I realize I am out and have no time to go to the store.

 Make this mix and doctor it up as you see fit or leave it plain and garnish it with a pat of butter for a snack.
 Either way, you will be happy you have this recipe for Copycat Jiffy Cornbread Mix in your back pocket.

 These basic ingredients are used to make the mix only.
 You will also need the wet ingredients to make